The House System

-Every member of the SRA community, students and staff, as well as being in a tutor group and a year group, belongs to a House.
-The Houses, Austen, Dahl and Hardy, reflect our English specialism.
+Every member of the SRA community, students and staff, as well as being in a tutor group and a year group, belongs to a house.
+The houses, Austen, Bronte, Christie, Dahl, Hardy, King and Wordsworth reflect our English specialism.

-Throughout the year students have many chances to work with members of their form and House, taking part in competitions and events.
+Throughout the year students have many chances to work with members of their form and House, taking part in competitions and events in their quest to earn valuable house points.
 Some of these take place as part of lessons, some run during lunchtimes and after school and offer extra opportunity to get involved in the life of SRA.